A Tradition for Seven Decades

 From its inception for Wisconsin's centennial year to today's high-tech age of instant communications via social and traditional media, the Alice in Dairyland program has grown and changed with the times.

 In 1948, Alice was a beauty queen fresh out of high school.
-Today, she is professional public relations professional with at least four years of experience or education in agriculture, public relations, communications, or related fields.
+Today, she is public relations professional with at least four years of experience or education in agriculture, public relations, communications, or related fields.
 Beyond individual communication skills, the list of job requirements includes knowledge about Wisconsin's diverse agriculture and products, history, resources, and rural-urban issues.
 Alice is expected to work effectively with colleagues, the media, and the public.
 She develops her own educational materials, speeches, and presentations.

 In that very first year, the program beat the bushes in rural Wisconsin looking for Alice contestants, and judges narrowed the field to 16 finalists based on photos alone.
 Today, the call for applicants goes across the state to colleges and universities and Wisconsin’s array of agribusinesses.
 Early Alice contests drew hundreds of entries.
 Today, a rigorous set of professional skill requirements and qualifications narrows the field from many applicants to as many as six candidates.